Guides

 A net zero target should include:

-• Scope - a definition of which emissions sources are included in the company’s measurements (usually Scopes 1 and 2 at a minimum), and
+• Scope - which emissions sources are included in the company’s measurements (usually Scopes 1 and 2 at a minimum), and

 • Time frame - the year the company intends to reach net zero

-Underpinning most reputable net zero targets is the concept of “science-based targets” (or SBTs for short).
+Most reputable net zero targets are underpinned by the concept of science-based targets (SBTis).
 Targets are considered “science-based” if they are in line with the level of decarbonisation required to keep global temperature increase below 2°C compared to preindustrial temperatures, as described in the Fifth Assessment Report of the Intergovernmental Panel on Climate Change (IPCC).

 • Ambition - a specific commitment to how fast a company intends to decarbonise (i.e. the slope of the emissions reduction curve), and

-The Science Based Targets Initiative is a non-for-profit organisation set up by reputable organisations such as the WWF and the United Nations Global Compact to help organisations set science-based emissions reductions targets.
+The Science Based Targets initiative is a non-for-profit organisation set up by reputable organisations such as the WWF and the United Nations Global Compact to help organisations set actionable, realistic, and achievable targets.
 They have developed a consistent standard for all companies to meet in order to make net zero claims and provide public validation for companies that successfully meet these standards.
 Check out the SBTi website to learn more about how your company can get involved.

 How quickly do we need to decarbonise & reach net zero?

-Net zero is not something that can happen overnight, but it is a goal we need to progress towards globally with urgency.
+Net zero is not something that will happen overnight, but it is a goal we need to progress towards globally - with urgency.

-The IPCC’s Sixth Assessment Report (released in 2021) estimates that for a 50% chance to limit warming to 1.5C, our remaining global carbon budget is approximately 460bn tonnes of CO2 (GtCO2) – or just 11.5 years at 2020 emissions levels.
+The IPCC’s Sixth Assessment Report released in 2021 estimates that for a 50% chance to limit warming to 1.5C, our remaining global carbon budget is approximately 460bn tonnes of CO2 (GtCO2) – or just 11.5 years at 2020 emissions levels.
+The point at which we expend this carbon budget and exceed 1.5C global warming is where more damaging, irreversible effects of the climate crisis start to become apparent.

-With this in mind, it’s everyone’s job - from governments to businesses and even households - to ensure we remain within this budget as a global community.
-Naturally, the largest emitters have the largest responsibility to do their bit, but it’s also up to smaller contributors (including SMEs!) to reduce their emissions in line with their size and scale – collectively, we can all make a difference!
+With this in mind, it’s everyone’s job - from governments to businesses to individuals - to ensure we remain within this budget as a global community.
+While the largest emitters have the largest responsibility, it’s also up to smaller contributors (including SMEs!) to reduce their emissions in line with their size and scale – collectively, we can all make a difference!

 What are the steps to reach net zero?